gbyuvd/ChemMiniQ3-HoriFIE/README.md

 - Run `python train-withmtp.py`
 - Demo for generation with rendered mol image included in `demo_test_mtpresult.ipynb`
   - For demo please extract the `pretrained.7z` archive
+- For testing the prototype PPO-KL RL fine-tuning, try running `train_ppokl_selfies.py` on the pretrained model (please make sure the model location is correct)

 Tip: feel free to play around with the ChemQ3Model and its training loop/configs!
 The sample dataset is included so you can experiment with it~ especially if you have better compute than mine, feel free to share your results in discussion